orbs-network/orbs-spec/behaviors/services/consensus-core.md

 > Performed by the leader only, upon request from the algorithm to perform the ordering phase.

+* If not synchronized with block height (has the last block header), don't participate and fail.

 #### Ordering Block Creation
-* Get the pending transactions by calling `TransactionPool.GetPendingTransactions`.
+* Get the pending transactions by calling `TransactionPool.GetTransactionsForOrdering`.
   * if there are no transactions to append:
     * Wait configurable empty_block_wait = 0.5sec and retry once.
     * If still empty continue with an empty block (# of transaction = 0).